Matthew-Liuzza/Console_Game_Engine/README.md

 *DEPRECATED*

 This is a UNICODE-based game engine that outputs visual data to the Windows Powershell in a Visual Studio environment.
 Repo includes a couple of instances of the game engine.
+To run the instances, open their  *.sln* files in their respective folders and click *"Start Without Debugging"* in the Visual Studio environment.

 UPDATE: